Randall Evans

-Randall Lemont Evans (born December 26, 1991) is an American professional gridiron football defensive back who is a free agent.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
-He was drafted by the Philadelphia Eagles in the sixth round of the 2015 NFL Draft as the 196th overall pick.
+Randall Lemont Evans (born December 26, 1991) is an American professional football defensive back who is a free agent.
+He was selected by the Philadelphia Eagles in the sixth round of the 2015 NFL draft.
 He played college football at Kansas State.
-He has also been a member of the San Diego Chargers and Hamilton Tiger-Cats.
+He has also been a member of the San Diego / Los Angeles Chargers, Hamilton Tiger-Cats, Ottawa Redblacks and Montreal Alouettes.

-Early years
+Early life

-Evans lettered all four years at Miami Palmetto High School and helped the Panthers earn a 9–3 record and a state runner-up finish as a junior.
-He picked off seven passes and recorded 65 tackles as a junior and came back with five interceptions and 50 tackles as a senior.
+Evans lettered all four years at Miami Palmetto High School and helped the Panthers earn a 9–3 record and reach the 2nd round of the state playoffs as junior.
+He intercepted seven passes and recorded 65 tackles as a junior and came back with five interceptions and 50 tackles as a senior.
 He participated in the inaugural Miami-Dade/Broward Public vs. Private All-Star Game in January 2010.

 He played collegiately at Kansas State.

 Professional career

 Philadelphia Eagles

-Evans was selected in the sixth round of the 2015 NFL Draft as the 196th overall pick by the Philadelphia Eagles.
+Evans was selected in the sixth round of the 2015 NFL draft as the 196th overall pick by the Philadelphia Eagles.
 On September 4, 2015 Evans was cut in the final preseason cuts.
-On September 6, 2015, Evans was signed to the Philadelphia Eagles practice squad.
+On September 6, 2015, Evans was signed to the Eagles practice squad.
 On January 2, 2016, Evans was promoted to the active roster after the Eagles placed nose tackle Bennie Logan on injured reserve with a calf injury.
 On August 28, 2016, Evans was waived by the Eagles.